VECKP/CEP146-Presentation-1/README.md

  **Group members:** Victor Peters, David Okereke, Gabriel Luis Folador, Ashley Olafusi

 ## Description
- AI introduces many negative effects and concerns within game development and these issues need to be studied and addressed.
+ Since its modernization, AI has introduced many negative effects and has raised significant concern within the field of game development.
+In this presentation, we will explore some of these challenges and examine their impact on the gaming industry and the current landscape of game development.